At the end of Year 6, children sit tests in three subjects:

 Writing Teacher Assessment

-Please note that writing is continually assessed throughout the spring and summer term and in particular during May and June 2020.
-It is therefore essential that children do not take holidays during May and June and especially during SATs week (11th – 14th May 2020).
+- Writing is continually assessed throughout the spring and summer term and in particular during May and June 2020.
+It is therefore essential that children do not take holidays during May and June and especially during SATs week.

-All children in academy have to take the SATs test on the same day as prescribed by the Dfe.
+All children in academy have to take the SATs test on the same day as prescribed by the Department for Education.
 If a child is absent for a test they will not receive a SATs test assessment.
-In this case they will receive a Teacher Assessment.

 Key Stage 2 Reading